 (I say “put down” because performing music had become a very heavy burden, both literally and figuratively.
 I carried a 15kg accordion around on my back for years!)

-My spiritual journey took me down many avenues, from Zen mediation to Japanese Archery to Taoism and Nonduality.
+My spiritual journey took me down many avenues, from Zen meditation to Japanese Archery to Taoism and Nonduality.
 But it was not until many years later when contemplating my former musical life it occurred to me that musicians do have access to a form of meditation, but it is not “conscious access”.
 This limited access is known as being in “The Zone"

 The Zone is a somewhat sacred space for the artist and can be described as follows...

 When athletes or musicians are in the zone they are in a state of effortless flow.
-There is little or no thinking, movements feel good, fluid, smooth, they are relaxed, have good energy, sure, confident and calm (Chantal Duarte)
+There is little or no thinking, movements feel good, fluid, and smooth, they are relaxed, have good energy, sure, confident and calm (Chantal Duarte)

-This is a meditation and freedom from the ego of sorts, as it is a freedom from thought within the limited framework of physical movements, which, having been repeated over time, become second nature and can be performed by muscle memory and without thinking about it.
-Thus the performer enters a state of “no-mind” where a feeling of freedom is present and the sense that "something other than themselves" has taken over.
+This is a meditation and freedom from the ego of sorts, as it is a freedom from thought within the limited framework of physical movements, which, having been repeated over time, become second nature and can be performed by muscle memory without thinking about it.
+Thus the performer enters a state of “no mind” where a feeling of freedom is present and the sense that "something other than themselves" has taken over.

 However, because it relies so heavily on physical activity, as soon as that activity ceases the "I" re-enters and says "I was in The Zone".
 As when we wake up in the morning and say "I had a good sleep".
 The "I had a good sleep" relies on the apparent physical activity of going to bed.

 Performance is then akin to some kind of exotic escapism and reminds me of the following comment by the renowned spiritual philosopher, Jiddu Krishnamurti...